ARPeeketi/Template_Scientifc_Figures/README.md

 # Scientific Plotting Templates for Python

 A comprehensive collection of production-ready matplotlib templates for creating publication-quality scientific figures.
 Designed for researchers, students, and anyone who needs professional visualizations with minimal setup.

+Browse the examples folder and find a figure style you like; then just grab the matching template from the templates directory.

 [![Python 3.7+](https://img.shields.io/badge/python-3.7+-blue.svg)](https://www.python.org/downloads/)
 [![Matplotlib](https://img.shields.io/badge/matplotlib-3.0+-orange.svg)](https://matplotlib.org/)